 What Outfit for the Religious Ceremony of Communion?

 First Communion attire is quite similar to baptism, as both have a similar meaning.
 Thus, it’s important for people to dress up for this ritual.
 Men and young boys can wear collared or button-down shirts, dress pants, and dress shoes.
 For women or young girls, a dress or skirt with a blouse or a pantsuit is a good choice to attend the ceremony in style.

 It’s a good idea to avoid casual streetwear to this ritual.
 So avoid clothes like strapless tops, t-shirts, jeans, short skirts, flip-flops or athletic shoes.
 Cover your shoulders and dress modestly.

-Of course, if you’re at a service in a contemporary church, anything goes!
+Of course, if you’re at a service in a contemporary church, the dress code is likely more relaxed!
 Though on the whole, if you’re invited to a First Communion, the church is probably more traditional, so no spaghetti straps.